fernandocastor/fernandocastor.github.io/_posts/2016-04-29-the-many-flavors-of-swift-error-handling.markdown

 }
 {% endhighlight %}

 Using these definitions of the errors, function ``processText`` can be used as is, i.e., capturing errors by type.
-One relevant question is whether it is also possible to capture error ``struct``s based on their value.
+One relevant question is whether it is also possible to capture error structs based on their value.
 The short answer is yes (and the same applies to classes!), but with limitations.

-[Marcus Rackwitz](https://twitter.com/mrackwitz), in his  [exploration](https://realm.io/news/testing-swift-error-type/) of the ``ErrorType`` protocol shows how one can pattern match with ``struct`` values to capture errors.
+[Marcus Rackwitz](https://twitter.com/mrackwitz), in his  [exploration](https://realm.io/news/testing-swift-error-type/) of the ``ErrorType`` protocol shows how one can pattern match with struct values to capture errors.
 Using the [LLDB](http://lldb.llvm.org/) debugger for the [LLVM](http://www.llvm.org) compiler infrastructure, he noticed that the ``ErrorType`` protocol is defined as follows, behind the scenes:

 {% highlight swift %}
 protocol ErrorType {